sainap/serverless-artillery-workshop/Lesson4: I can see clearly now... InfluxDB and Grafana/README.md

 ####Optional:

-Set Grafana to update every 10 seconds and show metrics from the last minute or so.
+Set Grafana to update every 10 seconds and show metrics from the last minute or so, by clicking on the clock at the right of the nav bar at the top.
 Return to the console and run the tests again, perhaps increasing the test duration to a minute long or more.

 Switch back to the Grafana dashboard and watch the test results in real-time!